Spain PM in Morocco to mend ties after Western Sahara shift | Politics

 The Spanish leader called Rabat's proposal "the most serious, realistic and credible" initiative for resolving the decades-long dispute over the vast territory — that's largely barren but rich in phosphates and faces fertile fishing grounds in the Atlantic Ocean — which Morocco annexed in 1976.

-Morocco, in turn, sent back its ambassador to Spain 10 months after he was recalled.
+Morocco, in turn, sent back its ambassador to Spain 10 months after she was recalled.

 Morocco is now seeking assurances that Spain's support for the autonomy proposal is a strategic shift in its foreign policy.
 King Mohammed said last year that his country will not sign any economic partnerships with countries that oppose Moroccan sovereignty over Western Sahara.